Agricultural Act of 2014: Highlights and Implications

 Local and Regional Foods (includes provisions from Titles IV, V, VI, and X)

 Beginning Farmers and Ranchers (includes provisions from Titles II, V, VI, VII, XI)

-Similar overviews will be available soon covering provisions on forestry, and on socially disadvantaged farmers and veterans.
 Sign up for the ERS Farm Bill e-newsletter to receive emails when further information or research on the Farm Act is released.

 ERS Policy-Related Research